 All human trafficking victims attempt to seek help when in public.

 In this video, you will learn more about what human trafficking is and what it might look like in your communities.

 Though there is no standard profile of a trafficking victim, several risk factors make certain individuals more susceptible.
 Reports indicate that traffickers often target children and youth with a history of sexual abuse, low self-esteem, and minimal social support.
 Runaway and homeless youth—male, female, and transgender—are at an exceptionally high risk of becoming victims, though some trafficked youth continue living at home and attend school.
 There is also a strong correlation between sexually exploited youth and childhood sexual abuse, chronic maltreatment and neglect, and otherwise unstable home environments.
 Research estimates that between 33 and 90 percent of victims of commercial child sexual exploitation have experienced these types of abuses.
 Evidence also suggests that LGBTQ+ youth can be up to five times more likely than heterosexual youth to be victims of trafficking.
 (Source)

 Trauma can be defined as a psychological, emotional response to an event or an experience that is deeply distressing or disturbing.
 It can also be defined as the exposure to experiences that exceed one’s capacity to cope.

 It is important to know that what traumatizes one person might not traumatize the next.
-Some have undergone trauma and have worked or are working to address it, but many have undergone trauma are not yet aware of its impact.
-Various environments or experiences may be triggering to one impacted by trauma, and many find it difficult to identify their triggers.
+Some have undergone trauma and have worked or are working to address it, but others have undergone trauma and are not aware of its impact.
+Various environments or experiences may be triggering to an individual impacted by trauma, and they many find it difficult to identify their triggers.